justinwon23/Public/README.md

 # Hello World

-This is a readme for our first project! haha
+This is a readme for my current portfolio attending Coding Dojo!